 Meet Me at Ray’s

-A Celebration of Ray’s Place in Kent, OhioBlack Squirrel Books™, Recent Releases, Regional Interest
+A Celebration of Ray’s Place in Kent, OhioBlack Squirrel Books™, Regional Interest

 Meet Me at Ray’s celebrates more than seventy-five successful years (and counting) of Ray’s Place, a restaurant and bar located near the Kent State University campus in Kent, Ohio.
 Once referred to as the place “where the hustlers meet to hustle the hustlers,” Ray’s Place has survived decades of trends, changes, and events.
 Hundreds of students have worked there, thousands of customers have dined there, and millions of glasses have been raised there.